gbordyugov/cs143/assignment-2/notes.md

-# My nfotes around the second home assignment in CS 143 Compilers, Stanford
+# My fotes around the second home assignment in CS 143 Compilers, Stanford

 ## The problem with let